 Planning Your Visit to Pinnacles National Park

 I’ll answer all of those questions and more in this section.
-But first, let’s get you there.
+But first, a few facts about this lesser known National Park.

 Directions to Pinnacles National Park

 Pinnacles National Park is in an excellent location for San Francisco Bay Area residents and visitors.
-It’s only a 2-hour drive from the San Francisco Airport making it a perfect day trip option.
+It’s only a two hour drive from the San Francisco Airport making it a perfect day trip option.

 There are two entrances to Pinnacles National Park – the East and West Entrances.
 You’ll find the Visitor Center and the majority of the Pinnacles trails at the East entrance.
 I used Google Maps without any issues, inputting Pinnacles Visitor Center as my destination.
 Or you could use these coordinates: 36.493545, -121.146646.